🌜

 • B2 A pilot shall not pause while connected to the VATSIM Network except when operating under air traffic control, with the express permission of the controller.
 If the controller revokes the permission for any reason, the pilot shall unpause immediately

-• B4 Pilots shall utilize a transponder when required by regulation and/or procedure.
+• B4(a) Pilots shall utilize a transponder when required by regulation and/or procedure.
 Air traffic control may approve operations without a transponder.

 • B6 No flight may declare itself to have priority over another.
 Pilots are permitted to declare in-flight emergencies only when under air traffic control.
-If, for any reason, air traffic control requests the pilot to terminate the emergency, then the pilot must do so IMMEDIATELY or disconnect from the network.
+If, for any reason, air traffic control requests the pilot to terminate the emergency, then the pilot shall do so IMMEDIATELY or disconnect from the network.
 Pilots are not permitted to simulate any unlawful act including, but not limited to, declaring a hijack by any method, including entering a transponder code of 7500.

 • B7 Two or more pilots are permitted to fly in formation.
-If, for any reason, air traffic control instructs pilots to separate, the pilots must immediately comply with the request or disconnect from the network.
+If, for any reason, air traffic control instructs pilots to separate, the pilots shall immediately comply with the request or disconnect from the network.

 • B8(a) A pilot must be familiar and proficient with the operation of their aircraft prior to connecting to the VATSIM network and shall comply with all agreed (read-back) air traffic control clearances or instructions.
 Where unable to do so, such as where operational safety is compromised (e.g. TCAS conflict resolution), air traffic control must be notified without delay.